-We've sent you an IR3NR return pack because our records show you as a non-resident for tax purposes.
+We've sent you an IR3NR return or message to complete your return in myIR because our records show you as a non-resident for tax purposes.

 This generally means you haven't been personally present in New Zealand but have earned income from New Zealand sources.